Meorge/sneaksters-testing/README.md

 - Spanish by patataofcourse and Malcolm Anderson
 - German by Aaron Dewes
 - Polish by NokNokShell
+- French by RedStoneMatt
+- Korean by brickblock369

 ### Contribute translations
 Are you fluent in a language other than English?
 If so, we'd appreciate your help with translating _Sneaksters_!
 To get started, fork this repository using the "Fork" button in the top right corner, create a copy of `strings_en.json` with the [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of your language, and start translating the file!
 Don't forget to credit yourself in the `"notes"` section of the JSON file.